mswjs/interceptors/README.md

 This library allows you to execute arbitrary logic whenever an HTTP/HTTPS request happens.
 Through that logic you can set up logging or mocking, depending on your requirements.

-## How does this work?
+## What this library does

-This library operates by replacing the following native functions with their compatible augmented implementations:
+This library replaces the following native functions with their compatible augmented implementations:

 - `http.request`/`https.request`
 - `http.get`/`https.get`
 - `XMLHttpRequest`

+Upon replacing, it provides an interface to listen to outgoing requests regardless of their origin.

+## What this library doesn't do

+- Does not provide any request matching logic.
+- Does not run in a browser environment.

 ## Getting started